autrin/ISU_Pulse/README.md

 1. Project Overview

 The ISU Pulse application aims to provide Iowa State University (ISU) students, teachers with a comprehensive platform to manage schedules, and facilitate communication.
-The app integrates various functionalities such as daily tasks, class schedules, course lists, announcements, calendars, common classes that students are taking, friend suggestions, real-time chat, profile view, AI chat (chat gpt), and weather temperature to enhance the campus experience for all teachers and students.
+The app integrates various functionalities such as daily tasks, class schedules, course lists, announcements, calendars, common classes that students are taking, friend suggestions, real-time chat, profile view, AI chat (GPT-4o), and weather temperature to enhance the campus experience for all teachers and students.

 2. Team Members and Roles